 - Carvedilol (Coreg)

-Commonly known as water pills, they take away from the intensity of blood flow to the penis, making the process of achieving an erection more difficult, especially for the elderly.
+Commonly known as water pills, are medications that increase a person’s urine output helping to release excess salt and water from the blood.
+They take away from the intensity of blood flow to the penis, making the process of achieving an erection more difficult, especially for the elderly.
 This class of medication is also responsible for decreasing the zinc levels present in the body, which subsequently leads to a decrease in the testosterone levels3.
 Lowered testosterone levels means less sex-drive and desire for sexual activities, which could also lead to psychological ED.

 How to Lower Your Blood Pressure